 It's your legacy.
 Make every dollar count.

 Not all assets are taxed the same way.
-Some are great vehicles for accumulating wealth, but others—like capital transfer—are better for passing wealth to your beneficiaries.
+Some are great vehicles for accumulating wealth, but others—like legacy protection—are better for passing wealth to your beneficiaries.

-The name says it all—'capital transfer' involves transferring capital from one asset to another.
-When it comes to retirement, a capital transfer strategy lets you transfer retirement dollars from one of your current accounts1 to a more tax-efficient asset like a life insurance policy—which provides an income tax-free death benefit.
+The name says it all—'legacy protection' involves protecting one's legacy by attempting to manage the tax liability incurred at death.
+When it comes to retirement, a legacy protection strategy lets you transfer retirement dollars from one of your current accounts1 to a more tax-efficient asset like a life insurance policy—which provides an income tax-free death benefit.

 Taxes can dramatically shrink your legacy.
-But a capital transfer strategy can help minimize taxation and maximize the assets you leave behind.
+But a legacy protection strategy can help minimize taxation and maximize the assets you leave behind.

 - Have reached retirement age;

 - Live comfortably on other retirement income;

 - Have designated certain assets for family members or charities.

 Traditional IRAs and qualified retirement plans—401(k)s, profit sharing plans, etc.—are very efficient accumulation vehicles for retirement.
 Untaxed dollars are used to fund the plan, and income taxes are deferred as long as the funds remain in the plan.

 But, these retirement plans become inefficient when funds are distributed at retirement.
 And at death, funds in these plans may be subject to double taxation—both income and transfer taxes.
 If you die with money in a qualified plan, income tax may be taken out when funds are distributed to beneficiaries.
 And if your estate is large enough, transfer taxes—like federal estate and state inheritance taxes—may also come into play.